tools4j/elara/README.md

 * https://www.youtube.com/watch?v=fhZwzm-d9ys
 * https://martinfowler.com/eaaDev/EventSourcing.html

+#### Elara Event Sourcing
+A typical elara event sourcing application performs the following main functions:
+* Creating commands from upstream processes or input sources
+* Processing commands by routing events; provides access to the application state but modification operations are prohibited
+* Applying events to update the application state
+* Publishing output to downstream processes from selected events

+These main functional modules can be processed in a single process or in separate applications.
+Elara supports different _application types_ for different subsets of those main modules (some app types include additional function modules as well).

+In the simplest case, a single application performs all 4 main functions from above.

-#### Elara All-In-one App
+#### Elara All-In-One Application

+Application type that performs all main functional modules in a single threaded application.

 ![Elara All-In_One App](./doc/elara-all-in-one-app.jpg)

-#### Terminology
+### Terminology
-* **Command:** essentially an input message but enriched with timestamp, source and sequence number; can be a state modifying command instruction or a query
+* **Command:** essentially an input message but enriched with a timestamp and a source ID and a sequence number; can be a state modifying command instruction or a query
 * **Event:** result of processing a command; instruction how to modify state or what output to generate
 * **Command Processor:** handles commands and has read-only access to application state; routes events
 * **Event Applier:** triggered by events (routed or replayed); modifies the application state according to the event instruction
-* **Command Store:** command store which optionally persists all incoming commands before they are passed to the _Command Processor_
+* **Command Store:** (optional) persists all incoming commands before they are passed to the _Command Processor_; useful to replay commands (as opposed to reconstructing the application state from replayed events)
 * **Event Store:** persisted store with all routed events stored sequentially in appending order
 * **Application State:** transient in-memory state of the application;  can be constructed from events via _Event Applier_
-* **Input:** a source of input messages for instance from an upstream subscription
+* **Input:** a source of input messages for instance from an upstream process
-* **Output:** transforms selected events into output messages and publishes them to downstream applications
+* **Output:** output message created from an event, usually published to a downstream process or system

 ### Plugins
 Plugins are optional features that can be configured when defining the application context.
 Third party plugins can be